Sankoré Madrasah: Apex and fall

-Modern Day
+Modern day

-The integrity of the Sankoré Madrasa has been at risk with increased urbanization and contemporary construction in Timbuktu.
-Irreversible damage has been done to the mosque due to the erection of the Ahmad Baba Center, as well as flooding and a lack of restoration work.
-As a result, the integrity of the traditional building techniques are at risk.
+The integrity of the Sankoré madrasa has been at risk with increased urbanization and contemporary construction in Timbuktu.
+Significant damage has been done to the mosque due to flooding and a lack of restoration work.
+As a result, the integrity of the traditional building is at risk.
 However, there are currently several restoration and protective committees being funded by the government to prevent further damage.
 The Management and Conservation Committee of the Old Town, in coordination with the World Heritage Center, held long term plans to create a 500 foot buffer zone to protect the madrasa and create a sustainable urban development framework.